Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Game-theoretic proof of Miller's theorem

-Here we give a game-based proof of a generalization of Solovay's result due to J.~Miller's~\cite{miller-contrasting}.
-The original proof in~\cite{miller-contrasting} uses a different scheme that involves the Kleene fixed-point theorem.
+In this section we provide a simple game-based proof of a result due to Miller~\cite{MillerContrasting}; as we have seen in the introduction, this result implies that $C$-randomness differs from $K$-randomness.
+(The original proof in~\cite{MillerContrasting} uses a different scheme that involves the Kleene fixed-point theorem.)

-\begin{theorem} For any co-enumerable set $Q$ of strings (it is, its complement is enumerable), that for every $n$ contains at least one string of length $n$, there exist infinitely many $x$ in $Q$ such that $\KP(x)< |x| + \KP(|x|)- \logg |x| + O(\loggg |x|)$. \end{theorem}
+\begin{theorem}[J.~Miller] For any co-enumerable set $Q$ of strings that contains a string of every length, there exist infinitely many $x$ in $Q$ such that $d_K(x) \ge \logg |x| - O(\loggg |x|)$. \end{theorem}

-Solovay's result follows by choosing $Q$ to be the co-enumerable set of strings with $\KS(x) \geq |x| - O(1)$.
-The proof below does not use Gacs' theorem, hence, by Lemma \ref{lem:solovayOptimal}, a weaker form becomes a corollary of this theorem. \begin{corollary} For any $c$, the set of strings $x$ with $K(x) \geq K(|x|) + |x| - c$ is not co-enumerable. \end{corollary}
+Solovay's result follows by choosing $Q$ to be the set of strings $x$ such that $d_C(x) \le c$ for large enough $c$ (then $Q$ contains strings of all lengths); this set is co-enumerable.
+One can also conclude that the set of strings $x$ with $d_K(x)<c$ is not co-enumerable for large enough $c$ (when this set contains strings of all lengths).
+One may also observe that because of Theorem~\ref{th:solovayOptimal}, this result also implies a weak form of G\'acs' theorem: there exist infinitely many $x$ such that $\KP(\KP(x)|x) \ge \log |x| - O(\logg |x|)$.

-\textit{Proof of Theorem \ref{th:solovay2Gen}.} Let us consider the following game specified by a natural number $C$ and a finite family of disjoint finite sets $S_1,\dots,S_N$.
-During the game each element $s\in S=\cup_{j=1}^N S_j$ is labeled by two non-negative rational numbers $A(s)$ and $B(s)$ called ``Alice weight'' and ``Bob's weight''.
+\begin{proof} Let us consider the following game specified by a natural number $C$ and a finite family of disjoint finite sets $S_1,\dots,S_N$.
+During the game each element $s\in S=\cup_{j=1}^N S_j$ is labeled by two non-negative rational numbers $A(s)$ and $B(s)$ called ``Alice's weight'' and ``Bob's weight''.
 Initially all weights are zeros.
 Alice and Bob make alternate moves.
 On each move each player may increase her/his weight of several elements~$s\in S$.